RPallas92/RPallas92.github.io/_posts/2024-09-07-pingora-internals-1-async-runtime.markdown

 **Cons:**
 - If some tasks require more time to execute than others, this could lead to some CPU cores being busy while others remain idle.

-In my opinion, in the particular case of an HTTP proxy like Pingora, if the incoming traffic is predictable and each request requires a similar acmount of time to be processed, a thread-per-core model might provide consistent performance with reduced thread contention.
+In my opinion, in the particular case of an HTTP proxy like Pingora, if the incoming traffic is predictable and each request requires a similar amount of time to be processed, a thread-per-core model might provide consistent performance with reduced thread contention.
 I opened a discussion [here](https://github.com/cloudflare/pingora/discussions/376).

 ## Conclusion